What is Aggravated Perjury In Texas?

 Aggravated perjury is classified as a third-degree felony that comes with a penalty of 2-10 years in state prison and/or a fine not to exceed $10,000.

-Continuing on the example above of Stephen, let’s look at aggravated perjury in the real world:
+Continuing on the example above of Stephen, let's look at how aggravated perjury law works in the real world:

 Stephen is the lone patron at a bar during a robbery.
 He later discovers that the man who robbed the establishment was his brother-in-law.
 Not wanting to incriminate his relative, Stephen decides to lie on the stand.
 During the trial, Stephen claims that he didn't see the robbery as he was in the bathroom, even though security footage shows him sitting by the door.